aaron-grau/curic/html-css/projects/aa_times/README.md

 Now it is time to style in the `components/_main_nav.scss` stylesheet.
 We have provided the selectors for you.
 Here are some guidelines:

-- Add `display: flex` the `"main-nav"` and use `justify-content` for horizontal spacing.
+- Add `display: flex` to the `.main-nav` and use `justify-content` for horizontal spacing.
-- Add `padding` for vertical spacing.
+- Add `padding` to the `.main-nav` for vertical spacing.
-- Flex the unordered lists to keep their children horizontally aligned and use the `align-items` property vertically align them.
+- Flex the unordered lists to keep their children horizontally aligned and use the `align-items` property to vertically align them.
-- Apply font and sizing properties to the list elements themselves.
+- Apply `font-family`, `font-size`, and `text-transform` properties to the list elements themselves.
 - Use the `$lightest-gray` hover for the list elements without buttons.
 - Style the necessary `margin` spacing between the texts and the icons.
 - Use `font-size` to make the gear icon bigger.